-Do you feel like you’re constantly agitating over the thermostat?
-Do You feel too cold in the morning, but too hot in the afternoon?
-You even wake up in the middle of the night, sweating or shivering?
+Do you feel like you’re always agitating over the thermostat?
+Do you feel too cold in the morning, and too hot in the afternoon?
+Do you sometimes even wake up in the middle of the night, sweating or shivering?

-Finding the right temperature at the right time of day in the right area of the home can take years of experimenting.
+Finding the right temperature at the right time of day in your home can take years of experimenting.

-We have put together the ideal home temperature guide to help you make an educated decision that will keep your family comfortable all year long and conserve energy along the way.
+We have put together the ideal home temperature guide that will help you make an educated decision keeping your family comfortable all year long while conserving energy.

-In the winter time, the standard temperature is right around 70 degrees Fahrenheit.
+During winter time, the standard temperature is around 70 degrees Fahrenheit.
 In the summer, some prefer to keep their home cooler at around 68 degrees Fahrenheit.
 You’ll also want to consider what area of your home is used most and what temperature would be comfortable in that setting.

-For example, if your bedrooms are on the top floor and you have one thermostat to regulate the temperature of the entire home, you’ll probably want to keep your thermostat at a lower temperature (65 to 68 degrees) so you don’t overheat the bedrooms.
+For example, if your bedrooms are located on the top floor and you have only one thermostat to regulate the temperature of the entire house, you’ll want to keep your thermostat at a lower temperature (65 to 68 degrees) so you don’t overheat the bedrooms.

 The average thermostat setting for winter is going to be much higher than any thermostat setting in the summer.
-The recommended thermostat setting in the winter depends on the time of day, and whether you are present at home or not.
+The recommended thermostat setting during winter depends on the time of day, and whether you are at home or not.

-The ideal healthy home temperature in winter should be no higher than 20 degrees Celsius or 68 degrees Fahrenheit.
-When you’re at home during the day – you’ll be reasonably comfortable at this temperature without splurging on heating.
+The ideal healthy home temperature should be no higher than 20 degrees Celsius or 68 degrees Fahrenheit.
+When you’re at home during the day, you’ll be quite comfortable at this temperature.

 For summer, Direct Energy recommends that the ideal thermostat temperature should be 78 degrees Fahrenheit or 25 degree Celsius when you’re at home.

-Saving energy while you sleep is tricky in the summer because many people find it difficult to fall asleep in a hot room.
+Saving energy costs while you sleep in the summer is tricky because a lot of people find it difficult to fall asleep in a hot room.

 Make sure the temperature where you sleep is on the cool side before you close your eyes at night.
 This will help your chances of getting a healthy and uninterrupted amount of sleep every night.

-You should tone down the temperature back as low as 62 degrees when you start getting ready for bed.
-Warm pajamas and a thick comforter will keep your cozy and warm while lowering overnight heating costs.
-Remember to program your thermostat to resume 68 degrees before your alarm goes off in the morning.
+You should bring down the temperature back as low as 62 degrees before getting ready for bed.
+Wearing warm pajamas and a thick comforter will keep you cozy and warm while lowering overnight energy costs.
+Don’t forget to program your thermostat to resume 68 degrees right before your alarm goes off in the morning.

-Whenever you go away from home for an extended period, you should adjust the temperature to save money.
+Whenever you go away from home for a long period of time, you should adjust the temperature to save energy dollars.

 You should set the temperature around 50 to 60 degrees Fahrenheit for an empty house.
-Why?
-It will help prevent your water pipes from freezing and lower your energy bills.
+But why?
+Because it will help prevent your water pipes from freezing and lower your energy bills.

-Most of the time, dropping the thermostat to 50 °F to save some heating bill is fine.
-You don’t need to set your thermostat too high if your plumbing runs within the interior walls.
-You should have no issues by leaving the thermostat at 50 °F.
+Majority of the time, bringing down the thermostat to 50 °F to save some heating bill is fine.
+You don’t have to set your thermostat too high if your plumbing runs within the interior walls.

-On the contrary, if you have pipes in the exterior walls of your house, you should set the thermostat higher, around 55 ℉ or 60 ℉, to warm the house and keep your pipes in the wall above the freezing temperature.
+Whereas, if you have pipes in the exterior walls of your house, you should set the thermostat higher, between 55 ℉ or 60 ℉, to warm the house and keep your pipes in the wall above the freezing temperature.

-When in doubt about setting your thermostat temperature, trust the advice from the heating and cooling experts at Crystal.
+When in doubt about setting your thermostat temperature, trust the advice from your local heating and cooling experts at Crystal.
 Contact us today and we will happy to help you install a programmable thermostat in your home to keep your family comfortable all year long.